-Our passenger boat Bluebell lets people see the canal from the water at first hand and experience the tranquillity of watching the world go by as we pass through pretty countryside.
+Our principal passenger boat Bluebell lets people see the canal from the water at first hand and experience the tranquillity of watching the world go by as we pass through a varied and historic countryside.

-Bluebell is a 35 feet long, 6 feet 10 inches wide narrow boat and has approximately 2 feet draft.
-It is powered by a Lister SR2 (13BHP@2000RPM) diesel engine.
+Bluebell is a 45 feet long, 6 feet 10 inches wide narrowboat and has approximately 2 feet draft.
+She is powered by a Lister SR2 (13BHP@2000RPM) diesel engine.

 The Bridge 19-40 Union Canal Society is a registered charity (SC023110) run solely by volunteers and supported by donations and income from events and boat trips.

 The Bridge 19-40 Union Canal Society is part of The Big Splash, an appeal to help support the many small waterway-based charitiesin our local communities to ensure their survival during these unprecedented times.